MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

     dotnet run
     ```

-    This will automatically download all required packages, build the application, then run it at the command line.
+    This command will automatically download all required packages, build the application, then run it at the command line.

-1. Alternatively, press **F1** to open the Command Palette and select "Debug: Start Without Debugging."
+1. Alternatively, press **F1** to open the Command Palette and select **Debug: Start Without Debugging.**
 You may be prompted to create a new ``launch.json`` file describing how to start the program.
 The default ``launch.json`` should work well for most applications.